-This semester-long program offers teens the chance to learn about contemporary art, work directly with artists, and engage in critical discussions about culture.
+This semester-long program offers teens the chance to learn about contemporary art, engage directly with artists, and participate in intimate, critical discussions about culture.

 Join us on Tuesday, November 3, for a professional development seminar for high school teachers that will address the New Museum’s Fall 2015 R&D (Research and Development) Season theme of PERSONA.
 This Season considers the ways and means by which we craft and present ourselves to others, while exploring the roles that the media, celebrity culture, politics, theater, and art play across the spectrum of subjecthood from “self” to “character."